 you discuss in the paper that is cited by g_hbond (see below) was originally designed to deal

 with RARE events ... do have any idea how rare an event can be for this to still converge ?

 D. van der Spoel, P. J. van Maaren, P. Larsson and N. Timneanu

 Thermodynamics of hydrogen bonding in hydrophilic and hydrophobic media

 J. Phys.
 Chem.
 B 110 (2006) pp. 4393-4398

-#5 Updated by David van der Spoel over 2 years ago
+#5 Updated by David van der Spoel almost 6 years ago